 Adobe Illustrator AI Tools and Features

-Possibly out of all of the Creative Cloud apps Adobe Illustrator AI tools and features are some of the most exciting.
-Admittedly they are shared with CC apps.
 We love the Generative Recolour which powered by Firefly (AI Sensei) lets you recolour artwork with typed prompts.

 Whatever your take on AI whether you use it to generate artwork from scratch or use it to edit or rework features there is little arguement that Illustrators AI tools do improve productivity and expand on new creative ideas.